cncf/toc/reviews/2022-pixie-annual.md

 ## Adoption

-We are seeing a large uptick in community participation and adoption.
-Our conference presence has been well-received and we had an overflowing room for our talks at Kubecon EU 2022.
+Our community participation and adoption are growing.
+Our conference presence has been well-received, and we had significant attendance at our booth and talks at Kubecon EU 2022.
 We also noticed an uptick on our [Slack](https://slackin.px.dev/) from folks trying out Pixie, asking some questions and using Pixie across their clusters.

 Some users have implemented tools built on top of Pixie.
 For example: